dgyeomkim/dgyeomkim.github.io/_pages/about.md

 <div style="text-align: justify;" markdown="1">

 Welcome!
 I am a researcher and data scientist focused on neuroimaging and digital health.
-I am a Research Professor at the [Neuroscience Research Institute (NRI)](http://nri.gachon.ac.kr/web/home.php?go=main), Gachon University, and an affiliated researcher with the [Bio-nano Research Center](https://www.gachon.ac.kr/sites/KRIU/index.do).
+I am a Research Professor at the [Bio-nano Research Center](https://www.gachon.ac.kr/sites/KRIU/index.do), Gachon University, and an affiliated researcher with the [Neuroscience Research Institute (NRI)](http://nri.gachon.ac.kr/web/home.php?go=main).
 My work centers on developing computational frameworks to analyze brain network alterations and glymphatic function in aging and neurodegenerative disorders.